3.2 Stormwater Management Design

 Non-vegetated practices include all subsurface practices, blue roofs, porous pavement, media filters, and cisterns, and do not have significant vegetative components.

 The process of selecting the right SMPs for a site is complex and can be challenging, particularly for constrained sites.
-PWD accepts many different SMPs and offers approaches such as SMPs in series and Stormwater Management Trading that provide the designer flexibility in fitting SMPs into challenging project sites.
-During the SMP selection and conceptual design process, the designer will select and perform an initial layout of SMPs, incorporating site assessment data, an understanding of remaining stormwater management requirements (after accounting for non-structural design and DIC strategies); PWD’s SMP preferences; and other factors such as aesthetics, cost, and maintenance requirements.
+PWD accepts many different SMPs and offers approaches such as SMPs in series and Stormwater Management Banking and Trading that provide the designer flexibility in fitting SMPs into challenging project sites.
+During the SMP selection and conceptual design process, the designer will select and perform an initial layout of SMPs, incorporating site assessment data, an understanding of remaining stormwater management requirements (after accounting for non-structural design and disconnected impervious cover (DIC) strategies); PWD’s SMP preferences; and other factors such as aesthetics, cost, and maintenance requirements.
 This SMP selection and initial layout process should be performed prior to the finalization of the development site layout, such that the site layout can be revised, if needed, based on SMP requirements.
-Typically, the designer will perform initial SMP selection and conceptual design prior to the submission of the Conceptual Review Phase Submission Package (Section 2.3).
+Typically, the designer will perform initial SMP selection and conceptual design prior to the submission of the Conceptual Review Phase Submission Package (Section 2.3) or a Stormwater Grant Application for Stormwater Retrofit projects seeking Stormwater Grant funding.

 PWD requires that infiltrating SMPs be used to meet the Water Quality requirement unless the designer demonstrates that infiltration is not feasible.
 Infiltration testing and soil characterization procedures are outlined in Section 3.3.
 In many cases, infiltration testing will not be performed until the initial layout of SMPs has been completed.
-Infiltration testing does not need to be performed during SMP selection and conceptual design.
-In fact, it is generally better not to conduct this testing until after SMP footprints and depths have been estimated.
+While it is generally prudent to conduct this testing as soon as SMP footprints and depths have been estimated, infiltration testing is not required to be performed during conceptual design.
 By performing a site assessment and stormwater management opportunities and constraints analysis in accordance with Section 3.1, the designer can reduce the likelihood that a properly conducted infiltration and soil characterization plan (Section 3.3.1) will uncover non-infiltrating subsurface conditions at the SMPs footprints laid out during SMP selection and conceptual design.
 A site assessment and opportunities/constraints analysis will do so by screening out locations, such as areas with documented high seasonal groundwater, shallow bedrock, clay, or other limiting soil layers that may preclude infiltration, and steering the conceptual SMP layout toward areas more likely to support infiltration.

 PWD recommends a three-step process for selecting and advancing SMP design through the conceptual design phase.